About

 I hold a master's degree in social work and am a registered social worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 I am also registered with the Nova Scotia College of Social Workers (NSCSW) as a telepractice practitioner.
 I have ten years of experience working in the social services field, including sexual and gender-based violence, complex trauma, mental health, addictions, and support for refugee and newcomer populations.
 I have continued many trainings post-degree in various forms of counselling approaches.

 In my time away from work, I seek out the simple pleasures in life - a walk or bike ride through the park, trying out a new cross stitch pattern, or checking out the local thrift stores for a great deal.
-Originally from the prairie provinces, I have called Kitchener home for seven years, before recently moving to Denmark for a new adventure.
-I am currently still offering virtual counselling services to clients all over Ontario, as well as Nova Scotia.
+Originally from the prairie provinces, I have considered Ontario home for the last decade, even while living two years abroad in Europe.
+I am currently settled in Kingston, Ontario where in-person appointments are available.
+Virtual appointments are open to anyone residing in Ontario or Nova Scotia.

 If you have any questions before starting out, I am more than happy to discuss them with you.